-Thirty 30)were selected and divided into five groups, representing different treatments: a control group and four experimental groups.
-Each group consisted of three replicates, with 10 fish per tank, and were fed a diet supplemented with varying concentrations of C. vulgaris.
+A total of thirty fish were selected and divided into five groups, which included one control group and four experimental groups.
+Each group had three replicates, with ten fish per tank.
+The fish were fed a diet supplemented with varying concentrations of C. vulgaris.